endernoke/viberot/design/core_service.md

 6.  **Embedded Lua Environment (for scripting)**:
     - Embed a Lua interpreter (using a crate like `mlua`).
     - Expose a minimal, safe API to the Lua scripts.
 For example:
-        - `sidekick.log(message)`: Log a message to the Core Service's log file.
+        - `viberot.log(message)`: Log a message to the Core Service's log file.
-        - `sidekick.on_finish(callback)`: Register a function to be called when the monitored command completes.
+        - `viberot.on_finish(callback)`: Register a function to be called when the monitored command completes.

 ## Rust Crates to Consider